oemof/oemof-solph/README.rst

 Other commercial solvers like Gurobi or Cplex can be used as well.
 Have a look at the `pyomo docs <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ to learn about which solvers are supported.

+Check the solver installation by executing the test_installation example below (section `Installation test`).

 **Linux**

 To install the solvers have a look at the package repository of your Linux distribution or search for precompiled packages.
 GLPK and CBC ares available at Debian, Feodora, Ubuntu and others.

-Check the solver installation by executing the test_installation example (see the `Installation test` section).

 **Windows**